 Addiction is often a co-occurring disorder, too.
 That means your loved one may also be struggling with mental health issues, such as anxiety, depression or obsessive-compulsive disorder.
 Understanding the nature of the beast can help you realize your loved one is not necessarily choosing his addiction.

 “I hope if you are a family member or friend supporting someone in recovery, you will do everything you can to educate yourself about the disease of addiction, because with knowledge there is power.
-Once you understand the limits you have over this disease, you will be able to focus on your own recovery and leave your family member’s recovery up to him and his higher power.” – Joe shares on Heroes in Recovery.
+Once you understand the limits you have over this disease, you will be able to focus on your own recovery and leave your family member’s recovery up to him and his higher power.”

 Just remember, it’s important to support your loved one without enabling his addiction.
 Refrain from enabling behaviors, like helping your loved one get drugs, loaning him money or paying his bills.